Child & Family Studies Center

 Parent Involvement:

-The CFSC believes that a positive partnership between home and school is the most beneficial environment for young children; therefore, parents are encouraged to become active participants in their child's school experiences.
-The Lead Teachers will inform parents of ways in which they can become involved.
-Parents are also encouraged to participate in, and assist with Parent Booster Club activities.
-Classroom participation may take many forms such as storytelling, sharing of special interests, chaperoning field trips, cooking activities.
+The CFS Center believes that a positive partnership between home and school is the most beneficial environment for young children, and parents are encouraged to be active participants in their child’s school experiences.
+Lead Teachers will inform parents of ways in which they can get involved.
+Parents are also encouraged to participate in and assist with Parent Booster Club activities.
+Participation may take many forms: storytelling, sharing of special interests, cultural traditions, on field trips, or cooking.
 Additional opportunities for involvement include participation in parent discussion groups.
-Becoming familiar with the information in this Parent Handbook is a first step.
-Parent-Teacher conferences are scheduled twice per year in order to provide information on your child's progress in the classroom, with additional conferences scheduled at the request of the parent or the staff.
+Becoming familiar with all items in this parent handbook is a first step.
+Parent-Teacher conferences are scheduled twice a year.
+Additional conferences will be scheduled at the request of either the parent or the staff.

 Parent Booster Club:

-The purpose of the Parent Booster Club is to act as an auxiliary to the CFSC in order to lend support and assistance to the program through fundraising and organization of social events.
+The purpose of the Parent Booster Club is to act as an auxiliary to the CFS Center in order to lend support and assistance to the program of the school through fundraising and organizing social events.
 All parents are welcome to become involved.

 Staff Babysitting:

 The staff is not permitted to provide babysitting services directly before or after a child has been at the CFSC.
-However, staff may be hired by a family for child care on weekends or at times other than immediately after the classroom session ends.
+However, staff may be hired by a family to babysit on weekends or at times other than immediately after the classroom session ends.

 Observation Rooms:

 The observation rooms are regularly used by university students to observe and record children's behavior, as well as by parents who have children enrolled in the program.
 Observers and parents are expected to maintain confidentiality, maintain Lead Teacher's directions, and treat children and families with sensitivity and respect.
 Parents are welcome to observe their children periodically.
 All observers must sign in and out in the Main Office.
-Please refrain from conversation or eating in the observation rooms.
+Conversation or eating in the observation rooms should not take place.
 Young children are not permitted in the observation rooms.
 Please contact the Director if any concerns or questions should arise as a result of observing.

 Classroom Rosters:

-Each family will receive a list of names, addresses, and phone numbers of classmates.
-Please let the office know if you do not wish your name to be included on the classroom roster, or if information will be different than it appears on your information form.
+Each family may receive a list of names and E-mails of classmates upon request.
+Please let the office know if you do not wish to be included on the roster, or if information will be different than it appears on your information forms

 Clothing for School:

-Children in the Full Day Program and children who are learning to use the toilet should have two sets of clothing - particularly underwear and socks.
-Extra clothing that is worn home should be replaced the next day.
+Full Day program and children learning to use the toilet should have two sets of clothing, especially underwear and socks.
+Extra clothing that is worn home must be replaced the next day

 Discipline/Setting Limits:

-Young children at the CFSC are in the process of learning how of how to get along in a group, and we make every effort to emphasize respectful treatment of each child's feelings and rights.
-Setting clear, consistent limits helps to define boundaries for young children, thereby assisting with the goals of learning to solve one's own problems and building a positive sense of self-esteem.
-Adults who are working with the children utilize several techniques that are based upon our philosophy of respect for self, respect for others, and respect for property.
-These strategies include the establishment of consistent routines, positive reinforcement, redirection, and the encouragement of dialogue.
+Young children are learning how to get along in a group and we emphasize respectful treatment of each child’s feelings and rights.
+Setting clear, consistent limits defines boundaries for young children thereby assisting in the goal of building positive self-esteem and learning to solve one’s own problems.
+Adults working with children use several techniques; including:

-Please do not intensify your child's toilet training before entering school.
-Your child need not be toilet trained prior to participation in the program.
-We ask that you send your child to school in clothing that he or she can take off and put on easily (elastic waist pants are best) in order to allow your child more autonomy in the learning process.
-A consultation with your child's Lead Teacher is recommended as your child begins school in order to develop a plan that works for everyone involved.
-Remember to keep a supply of diapers and diaper wipes at school, and two complete changes of clothing that you should check frequently.
+Please do not intensify your child’s toilet learning before entering school.
+Your child need not be independent in the bathroom to participate in our program.
+However, staff will work with the child and family when developmentally appropriate.
+We ask that you send your child to school in clothing that he or she can take off and put on easily (elastic waist pants are best) to allow your child more autonomy in this learning process.
+A consultation with your child’s Lead Teacher is recommended as your child begins school in order to develop a plan that works for everyone involved.
+Remember to keep a supply of diapers/pull-ups and diaper wipes as needed at school and two (2) complete changes of clothing, which you should check frequently.

 Separation and Transitional Objects: